johnGithub12345/MH3-Loot-Calculator/README.md

 # MH3-Loot-Calculator
 Average loot calculator for Monster Hunter Tri.

-Prints a table of each item's mean quantity obtained from Main Quest rewards.
+Prints a table of each item's average (mean) quantity obtained from Main Quest rewards.

 Gives the data for the default droprates and all Fate/Luck skills.